The Yorkshire Dales

 Map and geographical definition of the Yorkshire Dales

-A large part of the classical dales region has been designated either as national park, or as areas of outstanding natural beauty (e.g. the upper parts of Nidderdale and Teesdale - which both fall outside the national park's official boundary).
+A large part of the historical dales region has been designated either as national park, or as areas of outstanding natural beauty (e.g. the upper parts of Nidderdale and Teesdale - which both fall outside the national park's official boundary).
 [N.B.
 Despite the protection which these designations have been intended to provide there are still commercial pressures and environmental threats to the dales - including large scale quarrying operations which are still allowed to take place even within the boundaries of the national park.]

 [N.B.
 The above map appears by kind courtesy of Google Maps.]